 To achieve this goal, the St. Augustine Lighthouse & Museum and the Heritage Area Alliance worked together to prepare a feasibility study for a Nation’s Oldest Port National Heritage Area (NOPNHA) designation, the first step in the process to make the NOPNHA a reality.
 Learn more about National Heritage Areas and how they provide benefit to their communities.

 Northeast Florida Congressmen John Rutherford, Michael Waltz, and Al Lawson will announce their introduction of a bill to create the Nation’s Oldest Port National Heritage Area to designate portions of Nassau, Duval, St. Johns, and Flagler Counties as a National Heritage Area.
-The St. Augustine Lighthouse & Maritime Museum will host an event to announce the bill on Monday, March 29, 2021 from 9:00 AM to 11:00 AM on the grounds of the museum.
-Please RSVP with Jay Smith by email at firstname.lastname@example.org or by phone at 904.829.0745 extension 240 by Saturday, March 27, 2021 at 5:00 PM.
+The St. Augustine Lighthouse & Maritime Museum hosted an event to announce the bill on Monday, March 29, 2021, from 9:00 AM to 11:00 AM on the grounds of the Museum.

 For more information and to get involved in the early planning of the NOPNHA, please contact Bobby Dye at 904-829-0745 extension 249 or via email email@example.com.